API Documentation

 pd.Series

-• series (pd.Series) – timeseries to provide corrections for
+• series (pd.Series) – time series to apply corrections to

 • mask (DateTimeIndex or boolean np.array) – DateTimeIndex containing timestamps where value should be set to NaN, or boolean array with same length as series set to True where value should be set to NaN.
 (Uses pandas .loc[mask] to set values.)